AY2122S1-CS2103T-T10-1/tp/docs/DeveloperGuide.md

 **Use Case 7: Show a person's details using Name** **MSS**
-1. User requests to list persons
+1. User requests to list persons.
-2. CohortConnect shows a list of persons
+2. CohortConnect shows a list of persons.
-3. User requests to show details of a specific person in the list
+3. User requests to show details of a specific person in the list.
-4. CohortConnect shows a pop-up with the person's details
+4. CohortConnect shows a pop-up with the person's details.

     Use case ends.